exonum/exonum-doc/src/get-started/data-proofs.md

 defined as per [`DefaultInstance` implementation](#default-instantiation-params).

-Note that unlike the previous tutorial, we use `NodeBuilder::new()` rather than `NodeBuilder::development_node`.
+Note that unlike the previous tutorial, we use `NodeBuilder::new()` rather than `NodeBuilder::development_node()`.
 The `new` constructor takes arguments from the command line to determine what exactly the node should do: run, create initial node configuration, etc. That is, `NodeBuilder::new()` is more flexible and fit for full-scale applications.
 For example, it can be used to set up and launch a multi-node network.

 !!! tip
-    To run a single-node development network, you may supply the executable with the `run-dev` command:
+    To run a single-node development network, launch the executable with the `run-dev` command:

     ```sh